Return To

 - You ride the "L."

-- You can distinguish among the following area codes: 847, 630, 773, 708, 312, & 815.
+- YOU KNOW YOU'RE FROM CHICAGO,if you can distinguish among the following area codes: 847, 630, 773, 708, 312, & 815.

 - You respond to the question "Where are you from with a "side."
 Example: "WESS SIDE," "SOUT SIDE," or "NORT SIDE."